MultiverseLearningProducts/swe/src/bootcamp/wk2/day1.md

 * a mains menu
 * a desert menu

+A Restaurant can have 1 or more menus.
 A Menu belongs to a Restaurant.
 A Menu has many Items.
 An Item belongs to a Menu.
-An Order has many Items.
-An Item can belong to a Menu and an Order.
-An Order belongs to a Restaurant.
 Can you figure out all of that?
 It confusing and quite complicated to imaging if some one is just verbally explaining it to us.
 We need a way to draw this out or represent it.

 ### UML